Tlemcen: Regency of Algiers

 In 1551, Tlemcen came under Ottoman rule after the Campaign of Tlemcen.
 Tlemcen and the Algerian provinces regained effective independence in their own affairs in 1671, although Tlemcen was no longer a government seat as before.
 The Spanish were evicted from Oran in 1792, but thirty years later, they were replaced by the French, who seized Algiers.
 A French fleet bombarded Algiers in 1830, at which point the dey capitulated to French colonial rule; a broad coalition of natives continued to resist, coordinated loosely at Tlemcen.

+At the beginning of the 19th century, Tlemcen had only 10,000 inhabitants, the majority of whom were Kouloughlis.
+The collapse of Turkish power in Algiers had a negative impact on the urban fabric, particularly due to endemic conflicts between the urban population, from the various Berber and Arab tribes, and that of the Kouloughlis8, hence the ruin of a large part of the urban fabric.